UniBioDicts/vsm-pubdictionaries/README.md

 node getEntryMatchesForString.test.js
 ```

-We also include a [test HTML file](https://github.com/UniBioDicts/vsm-pubdictionaries/blob/master/test/test_vsm_box_pubdictionaries.html) that illustrates a basic curation/annotation example with the autocomplete feature, using [vsm-box](https://github.com/vsm/vsm-box) and some demo pubDictionaries (see next section).
+We also include a [test HTML file](https://github.com/UniBioDicts/vsm-pubdictionaries/blob/master/test/test_vsm_box_pubdictionaries.html) that illustrates a basic curation/annotation example with the autocomplete feature, using [vsm-box](https://github.com/vsm/vsm-box) and some demo PubDictionaries (see next section).

 ## 'Build' configuration & demo